mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 Finally, no matter how long you discuss this point with yourself, there is no way to find any perfect solution.
 So finally what you have to do is, keep quiet.
 Why don’t you sit down when you have to sit down?
 That’s all that we have to do.

 In Zen, there are lots of scriptures explaining *no-mind*.
-Read “The Zen Doctrine of No-Mind” written by [D. T. Suzuki](glossary#d-t-suzuki).
-He is quoting the topic of no-mind from the words written by Bodhidharma; the title is “Discourse on the Absolute” *[He chuckles.]* This discourse really discusses no-mind.
-Again and again, it asks what no-mind is.
+Read *The Zen Doctrine of No-Mind* written by [D. T. Suzuki](glossary#d-t-suzuki).
+He is quoting the topic of no-mind from the words written by Bodhidharma; the title is “Discourse on the Absolute” *[He chuckles.]* This discourse really discusses no-mind: again and again, it asks what no-mind is.
 If you really dwell in no-mind, how can you know no-mind? *[Laughter.]* Those questions are always coming up – and answers, and questions, and answers, and questions, always appear.
 Read that book; that’s interesting.
 But finally, *what is that*?
 What do you have to do?
 Finally, all you have to do is, keep your quiet.
 When the time comes to die, just die.
 When the comes to sit, just sit.
 When the time comes to live in this world, to live.
 That’s all we have to do.

-Unfortunately, before you reach this “terminating abode,” we have to suffer.
+Unfortunately, before you reach this *terminating abode*, we have to suffer.
 We have to struggle.
 That’s interesting.

 *[Laughter.]*

 Human beings are really interesting.
 We know pretty well, “Don’t do this.
 Don’t suffer.
 You don’t like suffering.”
 You know this pretty well.
-But in order to reach the terminating abode where there is nothing to do – verbally, or practically, or philosophically, metaphysically, nothing to do – finally what you have to do is, sit down when you have to sit down, walk when you have to walk.
-That’s all.
+But in order to reach the *terminating abode* where there is nothing to do – verbally, or practically, or philosophically, metaphysically, *nothing* to do – finally what you have to do is, sit down when you have to sit down, walk when you have to walk, that’s all.
 It’s a very simple practice.
 We know this too.
 But still we have to go through bitterness.
 That’s an interesting point.
-That’s why this kind of question or koan comes up.
+That’s why this kind of koan comes up.

 #### 14:00

-If you attend [sesshin](glossary#sesshin), even for a day, the [sitting](glossary#sitting), I think you have a lot of questions.
-But whatever you think – if you see human beings who are really ignorant, who don’t understand this kind of practice, who don’t understand the depth of human life, or who are not interested in this kind of understanding – it doesn’t mean you should give up.
-It doesn’t mean you should be engaged in a normal human life, forgetting this kind of practice, forgetting the deep understanding of human beings.
+If you attend [sesshin](glossary#sesshin), even for today’s [sitting](glossary#sitting), I think you have a lot of questions.
+But whatever you think – if you see human beings who are really ignorant, who don’t understand this kind of practice, who don’t understand the depths of human life, or who are not interested in this kind of understanding – it doesn’t mean you should give up.
+It doesn’t mean you should be engaged in normal human life, forgetting this kind of practice, forgetting the deep understanding of human beings.
 It doesn’t mean that.

 If you give up this kind of practice, there is no compassion.
 Who helps human beings except you, except each of us individually?
 Who helps [then]?
 No one helps.
 So, *you* can help; each of us individually can help.
 This is [the] point.
 If you see the really ignorant human world, with ignorant people fighting each other – at that time you can really practice.
-That’s why you have to practice at that time: because that practice originates from your compassion.
+That’s why you have to practice at that time, because that practice originates from your compassion.

-Compassion is not something given by Buddhas or Buddhist teachings; compassion comes from *you*.
-Each of us individually: understanding yourself, understanding people, how ignorant people are, how wonderful the enlightened world is.
-We have to understand ... even if there is only you who practices, who tries to understand the human world deeply.
+Compassion is not something given by Buddhas or Buddhist teachings; compassion comes from *you*; each of us individually.
+We have to understand ourselves, understand people, how ignorant people are, how wonderful the enlightened world is... even if there is only you who practices, who tries to understand the human world deeply.
 Lots of human beings are really ignorant.
 [Even with this,] we have to have compassion, and to practice.
-Even though they don’t understand now, we should sow a seed for future generations.
+Even though they don’t understand *now*, we should sow a seed for future generations.

-Even though modern civilization cuts down trees and destroys nature with building mansions and apartments, and whatever *[unintelligible]*.
+Even though modern civilization cuts down trees and destroys nature with building mansions and apartments, and whatever, [these days].
 If you went to Japan and you really understood how modern civilization is wonderful or awful...
 Japan is not so big; it’s small, a little smaller than California.
 And the people live more than in America.
 Can you imagine how wonderful it is, and how awful it is? *[Laughter.]*

 Nevertheless, even though modern civilization cuts down trees and destroys nature, still there is hope, if there is even one seed.
-Do you know the picture book for the children – Doctor Seuss?
+Do you know the picture book for children – Doctor Seuss?
 Doctor Seuss – that’s an interesting book. *[Laughter.]* Modern civilization completely destroys the human world, building the factories, and companies, and mansions.
 And then on the last page, the little boy finds just one seed.
 All the environment around him, there is nothing there, it is completely destroyed, but there is just one seed left.
-So he was very happy, and put it on the ground.
+So he was very happy, and put it in the ground.
 That is the last page. *[Laughter.]*

 The same applies to your practice.
 This is compassion, this is really Buddha’s compassion.
 Without this compassion, you cannot help anybody, you cannot help any beings.

 That’s why Engo’s note says, “This fellow has broken down quite a bit.
 He’s dragging in other people.”
 Lots of questions.
-If you practice zazen and enlightenment, and then immediately you can save all sentient beings – wonderful, no problem.
+If you practice zazen and enlightenment, then immediately you can save all sentient beings – wonderful, no problem.
 It’s not necessary to become sick.
+Why did [Vimalakirti](glossary#vimalakirti) become sick?
 This is really true.
-Why did [Vimalakirti](glossary#vimalakirti) become sick?
-Even though you obtain enlightenment, even though you try to practice deeply again and again, you become sick, because, I told you before, if you look at human beings around your life ... immediately you suffer.
-“Why do you do this?
+Even though you obtain enlightenment, even though you try to practice deeply again and again, you become sick.
+Because, I told you before, if you look at human beings around your life ... immediately you suffer.
+[You ask,] “Why do you do this?
 Is this work useful for human beings?
-Or is this ridiculous?”
+Or is it ridiculous?”
 You get really sick.

 And also, when the time comes, whoever you are, you have to die.
 Regardless of whether you attain enlightenment or not, there are ignorant people there who don’t understand you, absolutely.
-This is a very big problem, dragging in all human beings. *Why* do you have to practice?
+This is a really big problem, dragging in all human beings. *Why* do you have to practice?

 So, that’s why Engo Zen Master says, “This fellow has broken down quite a bit.
 He’s dragging in other people.”